sparkflows/sparkflows-docs/docs/tutorials/reading-writing/reading-parquet.rst

    :align: center
    :width: 60%

-In the ‘Create DataSet’ page we fill in the required fields as below.
+In the ‘Create DataSet’ page fill in the required fields as below.

 .. figure:: ../../_assets/tutorials/dataset/7.PNG
    :alt: Dataset
    :align: center
    :width: 60%

-Above we have specified a name for the dataset we are creating, for Parquet files.
+Specify the name of the dataset you are creating.

-Once we have specified the above, we hit the ‘Update Sample data schema’ button.
+After specifying name and path, click the ‘Update Sample data schema’ button.
 This brings up the sample data, extracts the schema and displays it.
 Below we see that there are 2 fields : age and name.
 Age is of type integer and name is of type string.

 .. figure:: ../../_assets/tutorials/dataset/8.PNG